aragon/hack/docs/cli-usage.md

 ---
 id: cli-usage
-title: Using the Aragon CLI
+title: Using the aragonCLI
 sidebar_label: Usage
 hide_title: true
 ---

 ![](/docs/assets/brand/aragoncli.png)

-The Aragon CLI (Command Line Interface) is used to create and develop Aragon apps.
+The aragonCLI (Command Line Interface) is used to create and develop Aragon apps.

 ---
 ## Install

-The Aragon CLI can be installed directly from NPM:
+The aragonCLI can be installed directly from NPM:

 ```
 npm install -g @aragon/cli